MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copilot-features.md

 ## Enable the Copilot Feature

 The Copilot feature utilizes Azure Open AI to generate results by using both the Microsoft Dataverse table and the provided prompts.
 You can disable the Copilot feature following the same steps.
-To enable the Copilot feature, you are required to upgrade to the lastest version.
+To enable the Copilot feature, you are required to upgrade to the latest version.

 To enable the Copilot feature, follow these steps.